 Health Benefits of Better Sleep and How to Improve It

 Most people know they should sleep more.
-Fewer people realise just how much poor sleep affects their body, from immune function and heart health to cognitive performance and long-term disease risk.
-The good news is that relatively small changes to your habits can make a meaningful difference to how well you sleep and, by extension, how well you function during the day.
+Fewer realise just how much poor sleep affects the body, from immune function and heart health to cognitive performance and long-term disease risk.

-This guide covers why sleep matters more than you might think, how much you actually need, and practical steps you can take tonight to start sleeping better.
+The good news is that relatively small changes to your habits can make a measurable difference.
+This guide covers why sleep matters more than you might think, how much you actually need, and practical steps you can take tonight.

 Immune Function